 The chart below shows that the primary source of growth since 2007/08 has been for claimants over the age of 70.
-However, the last two financial years have seen some reductions in the numbers of claims from this age cohort.
-In 2021/22, there was a material increase in the number of claims relating to claimants aged 80+.
+However, the last three financial years have seen some moderate reductions in the numbers of claims from the 70-80 age cohort.
+In 2023/24, there was a further increase in the number of claims relating to claimants aged 80+.